htrc/TDM-TokenCountTagCloud/README.md

 `sbt clean dist`

-then find the resulting `tdm-token-count-tag-cloud-<version>.zip` in the `target/universal/` folder.
+then find the resulting `tdm-token-count-tag-cloud-1.0.zip` in the `target/universal/` folder.

 # Run

 ```
-unzip tdm-token-count-tag-cloud-<version>.zip
+unzip tdm-token-count-tag-cloud-1.0.zip
-cd tdm-token-count-tag-cloud-<version>
+cd tdm-token-count-tag-cloud-1.0
 ./bin/tdm-token-count-tag-cloud <ARGS> <INPUT>
 ```

 ## Help

 ```
-tdm-token-count-tag-cloud
+tdm-token-count-tag-cloud 1.0
 Text and Data Mining (TDM) initiative involving HathiTrust/HTRC, JSTOR, and Portico
       --corrections-url  <URL>   (Optional) The URL containing the correction
                                  rules to use